 Postgraduate Research Programmes

-Currently over 200 research postgraduates from all over the world are enrolled on our research programmes and these students contribute to the culture of academic brilliance that we foster.
+Currently over 200 research postgraduates from all over the world are enrolled on our research programmes and help to contribute to the culture of academic brilliance that we foster.

 We develop and support our students on an individual basis.
 In addition to offering excellent facilities, accommodation and study support materials, our departmental Research Development Fund allows students to apply for financial support for activites that might further their career, including conference attendance.
 Students regularly attend discussion groups, seminars and social activities, while our Research Seminar Programme, which includes public seminars and lectures by expert academics nationally and internationally, is popular with both students and staff alike.
 Students have access to in-house and university-wide training sessions, such as the Doctoral Training Programme.
 All research postgraduates maintain regular contact with their personal supervisory team, whether face-to-face or via email, telephone or video-conferencing.
 In this way, all students can benefit from the experience and expertise of our renowned academic staff.
 We offer three postgraduate research programmes, including our Doctorate in Education (EdD) - a course designed specifically for education professionals and available in a variety of learning modes, such as full or part-time study and our 'blended learning' route: the ISPI.
 We welcome applications from potential students wishing to further their knowledge and increase their understanding in any area of educational research.

 Applicants who are interested in a career in educational research but have not have completed a taught Master's degree that includes substantial research methods training, may wish to consider our MA in Research Methods (Education) - a programme designed to equip students with the knowledge required to become an educational researcher, as well as broad analytical skills that would be an asset in any sector.